Coresets remembered and items forgotten: submodular maximization with deletions

 \section{Conclusion}

-In the presence of adversarial deletions up to \nD items, we propose a single-pass streaming algorithm that yields $(1-2\Cgap)/(4\nm)$-approximation for maximizing a non-decreasing submodular function under a general \nm-matroid constraint and requires a coreset of size $\nI + \nD/\Cgap$, where \nI is the maximum size of a feasible solution.
-This is achieved by a ``\fancytech'' technique that inserts a randomized buffer between the data stream and an existing streaming algorithm, and equips the streaming algorithm with guarantees for the robust-aware (deletions allowed) setting.
-To the best of our knowledge, this is the first work to achieve an (asymptotically) optimal coreset size, as no constant approximation is possible with a coreset whose size is sublinear in $\nD$.
+In the presence of adversarial deletions up to \nD items, we propose a single-pass streaming algorithm that yields $(1-2\Cgap)/(4\nm)$-approximation for maximizing a non-decreasing submodular function under a general \nm-matroid constraint and requires an (asymptotically) optimal coreset size $\nI + \nD/\Cgap$, where \nI is the maximum size of a feasible solution.
+Besides, we develop an offline greedy algorithm that guarantees stronger approximation ratios, and performs effectively even against an adaptive adversary.

+One vital tool for robustness in the proposed algorithms is ``uselessness'' sampling that preserves valuable items within the candidate set and avoids great loss caused by adversarial deletions in expectation.
+Another insight is a close connection between robustness and streaming algorithms.
+The latter ensures a quality guarantee given an arbitrary arrival order of items, including the specific random order introduced by the sampling.

-Potential directions for future work include a stronger approximation ratio in the case of a cardinality constraint, extensions to non-monotone submodular maximization, and a stronger adaptive adversary.
+Potential directions for future work include a potentially stronger approximation ratio in the offline setting, extensions to non-monotone submodular maximization, and a stronger adaptive adversary.

 \todo{Extend to non-monotone $f$: seems difficult, as a dynamic (instead of fixed) \val is needed \citep{chekuri2015streaming}.}